tmishra2018/DijetRootTreeAnalyzer/README.md

 ```
 ./scripts/make_rootNtupleClass.sh -f GammajetTree.root -t dijets/events
 ```
-where the rootfile has been produced by the DijetRootTreeMaker.
+where the rootfile has been produced at the [DijetRootTreeMaker step](https://github.com/lucastorterotot/DijetRootTreeMaker).
 Note that there could be minor glitches and then you can fix by hand.
 Type yes when asked to overwrite rootNtupleClass.h